-At December 31, 2019 and 2018, the Borough reported a liability of \$7,510,077 and \$9,076,612, respectively, for its proportionate share of the net OPEB liability.
-The net OPEB liability was measured as of June 30, 2019 and 2018, respectively, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2018 and 2017, respectively.
-The Borough's proportionate share of the net OPEB liability was based on the ratio of the Borough's proportionate share of the OPEB liability attributable to the Borough at June 30, 2019 and 2018 to the total OPEB liability for the State Health Benefit Program Fund - Local Government Retired Plan at June 30, 2019 and 2018, respectively.
+At December 31, 2019, the Borough reported a liability of \$7,510,077 for its proportionate share of the net OPEB liability.
+The net OPEB liability was measured as of June 30, 2019 and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2018.
+The Borough's proportionate share of the net OPEB liability was based on the ratio of the Borough's proportionate share of the OPEB liability attributable to the Borough at June 30, 2019 to the total OPEB liability for the State Health Benefit Program Fund - Local Government Retired Plan at June 30, 2019.
 As of the measurement date of June 30, 2019 the Borough's proportionate share was .05544 percent, which was a decrease of .00250 percent from its proportionate share measured as of June 30, 2018 of .05794 percent.

-For the years ended December 31, 2019 and 2018, the Plan has determined the Borough's OPEB benefit and expense to be \$(225,319) and \$268,643, respectively, based on the actuarial valuations which are less than the actual contributions reported in the Borough's financial statements of \$320,005 and \$458,002, respectively.
+For the years ended December 31, 2019 the Plan has determined the Borough's OPEB benefit to be \$(225,319), based on the actuarial valuations which are less than the actual contributions reported in the Borough's financial statements of \$320,005.
 At December 31, 2019 and 2018, the Borough's deferred outflows of resources and deferred inflows of resources related to the OPEB plan which are not reported on the Borough's financial statements are from the following sources:

+2019

-20 19 20)18 C eferred Outflows Resources Deferred Inflows Resources C eferred Outflows Resources Deferred Inflows of Resources Difference Between Expected and Actual Experience Changes of Assumptions Net Difference Between Projected and Actual Earnings on OPEB Plan Investments Changes in Proportion and Differences Between Borough Contributions and Proportionate Share \$ 6,186 \$ 2,196,239 2,661,404 \$ 4,797 \$ 1,842,876 2,302,401 of Contributions Contributions made Subsequent to the Measurement Date 127,955 1,029,972 148,794 636,942 Total \$ 134,141 \$ 5,887,615 \$ 153,591 \$ 4,782,219
+De O of R Deferred Inflows of Resources

+Difference Between Expected and Actual Experience Changes of Assumptions Net Difference Between Projected and Actual Earnings on OPEB Plan Investments Changes in Proportion and Differences Between Borough Contributions and Proportionate Share \$ 6,186 \$ 2,196,239 2,661,404

+of Contributions Contributions made Subsequent to the Measurement Date 127,955 1,029,972

+Total \$ 134,141 \$ 5,887,615